Eject USB Flash Drive From Windows Command Line

 Silicon Motion (SMI) Gains Over 580% In Valuation

-Founded in 1995, Silicon Motion Technology Corporation is a leading developer of microcontroller ICs for NAND flash storage devices.
-The semiconductor company also designs, develops and markets high-performance, low-power semiconductor solutions for original equipment manufacturers (“OEM”) such as Nexcopy Incorporated, a Southern California technology company focused on flash memory storage products.
+Silicon Motion Technology Corporation (NASDAQ: SIMO), founded in 1995, has become a leading developer of microcontroller ICs for NAND flash storage devices.
+The company also designs and markets high-performance, low-power semiconductor solutions for OEMs.
+Among its customers is Nexcopy Incorporated, a Southern California technology company specializing in flash memory storage products.

 Source: NASDAQ